-In January 2016, the IASB issued IFRS 16, which sets out the principles for the recognition, measurement, presentation and disclosures of leases.
-The standard removed the current requirement for lessees to classify leases as finance leases or operating leases by introducing a single lessee accounting model that requires the recognition of lease assets and lease liabilities on the balance sheet for most leases.
-Lessees will also recognise depreciation expense on the lease asset and interest expense on the lease liability in the statement of income.
-There are no significant changes to lessor accounting aside from enhanced disclosure requirements.
-IFRS 16 will be effective for the Company on I November 2019.
-Management is currently assessing the impact of adopting this standard on the financial statements.
+In January 2016, the IASB issued IFRS 16, which sets out the principles for the recognition, measurement, presentation and disclosure of leases.
+The standard removed the current requirement for lessees to classify leases as finance leases or operating leases by introducing a single lessee accounting model that requires the recognition of right-of-use assets and lease liabilities on the balance sheet for most leases.
+Lessees will recognise depreciation expense on the right-of-use asset and interest expense on the lease liability in the statement of income.
+IFRS 16 is effective for the Company from 1 November 2019.
+The adoption of IFRS 16 did not significantly impact the financial results of the Company.